nitad54448/brutus/README.md

 # Technical Overview & Methodology

 <a id="introduction"></a>
 This document is a technical reference for the Brutus powder indexing software.
 It explains the main algorithms, search parameters, and methodology, and is intended for users familiar with powder X-ray diffraction.
-As the name of the program suggests it, this is brute force method (force is not necessarily smart).
+As the name of the program suggests it, this is a brute force method (force is not necessarily smart).

 ### Core Goal